eheeeun/Virtual-Machine/README.md

 process
 1. Make .ts file
-2. compile using 'tsc'
+2. Compile using 'tsc'
-3. check the .js file by compiling
+3. Check the .js file by compiling

 about TypeScript : https://www.typescriptlang.org/